ICC Champions Trophy 2025: Pakistan announces ticket prices, release date

 Members of the ICC Family will be the first to hear when tickets are on sale, and have exclusive early access, with a two-hour priority window to purchase tickets.

-The two-week competition will see the world’s top eight teams put it all on the line in 15 intense matches across 19 days.
+The two-week tournament will see the world’s top eight teams put it all on the line in 15 intense matches across 19 days.

 “We are thrilled to announce the official ticket on-sale for the ICC Men’s Champions Trophy 2025.
 This is a significant moment for cricket in Pakistan, hosting their first global cricket tournament since 1996," ICC Chief Commercial Officer, Anurag Dahiya said.